Updated: September 7th, 2018

 As the 2018 USA Baseball season commences, parents can count on aluminum USA bats distributing comparable performance results to composite USA bats.
 Before the USA Bat Standard took effect, composites have developed a reputation of delivering greater impacts on a baseball over their alloy counterparts.
 If a player was looking to enhance pop, they too would prefer youth bats housing a composite barrel over alloy.
 (Get the gist?)
 BUT, if players aimed to increase bat speed, aluminum barrels were often more encouraged.

 Currently, our team has stayed up-to-date by testing and reviewing the majority of all available USA bats.
-We have evaluated over 30 USA bat models of all compositions, sizes, and length-to-weight ratios.
+We have evaluated over 30 USA youth bat models of all compositions, sizes, and length-to-weight ratios.
 As most families know by now, the USA Bat Standard decreases the potential for pop when compared to USSSA bats of years past.
 This factor is definitely the most significant change youth ball players must adapt to.
 While testing these USA bats, our team also noticed that the aluminum USA bats seemed to distribute relatively the same performance levels as composites USA bats.
 Thus far, the USA Bat standard has seemed to level the playing field overall between alloy and composite barrels.
-In our opinion, the USA aluminum options will serve most USA Baseball youth players better than composites.
-Below is our top 5 best aluminum USA bats for this season.
+In our opinion, the best one piece baseball bat options will serve most USA Baseball youth players better than composites.
+Below are our best 5 non-composite youth baseball bats for this season.

 #5.
 2018 Rawlings 5150